CharlesAverill/GoFR/README.md

     | R2 | Increment | N=1 | <- R
     ------------------------
     ```
-5. [Move 25] Load the register pointer '1' into the first argument of R2
+5. Load the register pointer '1' into the first argument of R2
     ```
     ---------------------------
     | R1 | Identity | N=1 | 1 |